rohanrulz/Readme-generator/README.md

-# john doe good
+# Readme-generator
 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

 ## Description

-this is a good example
+This project is to create a command-line application that dynamically generates a professional Readme.md file.

 ## Table of Contents